CraftAcademyLabs/coach-guides/miscellaneous/self_assessment/general_ruby.md

 end
 ```

-### RoR QA Constructor
-Initializing instance variables of the class Order.
 ### How does a symbol differ from a string?
 Short answer: symbols are immutable and reusable, retaining the same object_id.